Perverse coherent t-structures through torsion theories

-One can, in fact, get a more general statement, including some noncommutative rings.
-This can be done by comparing this rigid torsion theory with the torsion theory associated to a multiplicative set.
-For a right homogeneous ideal $J$ of a graded ring $R$ we use the notation $J\triangleleft_{rg} R$ and, given $r\in R$ we define a right ideal
+It is, in fact, possible to get a more general statement, including some noncommutative rings, by comparing this rigid torsion theory with the torsion theory associated to a multiplicative set.
+For a homogeneous right ideal $J$ of a graded ring $R$ we use the notation $J\triangleleft_{rg} R$ and, given $r\in R$, we define a right ideal